For The Love of Pete

 Unlike Brooke.

-Having been at MAC only three years, her moving up again on the corporate ladder had been a surprise—her third promotion so far—in a company known for the long tenures expected of its senior team.
+At MAC only three years, her moving up so fast on the corporate ladder had been a surprise—three promotions so far—in a company known for the long tenures expected of its senior team.

-And she not having yet celebrated her thirtieth birthday.
+And having not yet celebrated her thirtieth birthday.

-A fact she loved to remind me of at least one a week in a voice that grated on every one of my last thirty-five-year-old nerves.
+A fact she loved to remind me of at least once a week in a voice that grated on every one of my last thirty-five-year-old nerves.

 “Yes, I guess I am.”
 I took a gulp of the bubbly liquid in my glass, ready to down it all so I’d have the excuse of a refill to get away.
 “How about you?”
 I asked, only because she was waving her tiny slip a paper practically in my face.